arc360alt/ArcGPT/README.md

-#### if you are viewing this on a website click here to visit the web version >>> [https://arc360alt.github.io/ArcGPT/ArcGPT%203o1.html](https://arc360alt.github.io/ArcGPT/ArcGPT%203o1.html)
+#### If you are viewing this on a website click here to visit the web version >>> [https://arc360alt.github.io/ArcGPT/ArcGPT%203o1.html](https://arc360alt.github.io/ArcGPT/ArcGPT%203o1.html)
 ![gaming](https://github.com/user-attachments/assets/c447938d-83a7-47c6-a766-79dec071a25e)
 # ArcBot, An easy-to-use AI bot made in penguin mod using all of the modern and new AI models
 ## If you are having problems like "ArcGPT: Network was not OK: 500" try flipping around models until you get a proper response, some models don't work all the time.